 To give the investors confidence, you’ll need to show that you are building a team of rockstars.
 Recruit the best and most brilliant marketing, coding and website development people you can afford.
 If you haven’t filled all of your key positions, be honest and address that in your pitch.
 Explain the types of personalities you are seeking and demonstrate you have a solid plan.
-Key team members will either need to have experience in the industry, some experience launching a venture, or both.
+Key team members will either need to have experience in the industry, some experience in launching a venture, or both.

 Now that you’ve got some tips for pitching a business idea to investors, you’re ready for prime time.
 Use these techniques whenever you are trying to convince a client, supplier or business partner about a new idea.
-No matter how great you think your idea is, be hones about the weaknesses you see and then explain how you’re going to address them.
+No matter how great you think your idea is, be honest about the weaknesses you see and then explain how you’re going to address them.

 Shane Barker is a digital marketing consultant who specializes in sales funnels, targeted traffic, and website conversions.
 He has consulted with Fortune 500 companies, influencers with digital products, and a number of A-List celebrities.